 The following sections define the required UI Automation tree structure, properties, control patterns, and events for the MenuItem control type.
-The UI Automation requirements apply to all list controls, whether Windows Presentation Foundation (WPF), Win32, or Windows Forms.
+The UI Automation requirements apply to all menu item controls, whether Windows Presentation Foundation (WPF), Microsoft Win32, or Windows Forms.

 |Control View||Content View|

 The control view of the menu item control has the UI Automation tree structure shown above.
-Note that the Help menu item is inlcluded to better illustrate the structure in a typical menu to submenu hierarchy.
+Note that the menu item for Help on the menu bar has been added to better illustrate the structure.

 For the content view, Menu is absent from the UI Automation tree because it does not convey meaningful information to the end user.